missingcharacter/ec2-tmux-cssh/README.md

    aws:ec2launchtemplate:id
    aws:ec2launchtemplate:version

 [?]
-What tag_value should I use to find bastions?: bastion DB
+What Role value should I use to find bastions?: bastion DB
  > bastion

 [?]
-What tag_value do you want instances to have?: qa-ecs-cluster
+What Name value should I use to find instances?: qa-ecs-cluster
  > qa-ecs-cluster
    rabbitmq
    ecs-cluster